 LAFC IN 2020

-In just their third season, the Black & Gold had already become the first MLS team to beat three Liga MX teams in a single tournament and were just the third MLS team to qualify for a Concacaf final since 2000.
-Playing without 2019 Best XI midfielder Eduard Atuesta, who was forced to miss the final due to a controversial red card ejection against Club América in the semifinal, LAFC controlled the action for much of the first 70 minutes as they looked to take down the fourth Liga MX club in the competition.
-After a scoreless first half, Diego Rossi gave LAFC a 1-0 lead in the 61st minute flipping in a perfect cross field pass from Mark-Anthony Kaye after a beautiful build-up.
+In just its third season, the Black & Gold had just become the first MLS team to beat three Liga MX teams in a single Concacaf tournament and just the third MLS team to qualify for a Concacaf final since 2000.
+Up next was another Mexican colossus: Tigres UANL.
+Playing without Atuesta due to his red card in the semifinal, LAFC controlled the action for much of the first 70 minutes.
+Following a scoreless first half, Diego Rossi gave LAFC a 1-0 lead in the 61st minute, but the Black & Gold could not hang on as Tigres evened the match in the 71st minute on a header by Hugo Ayala, then took the lead with six minutes remaining on a André-Pierre Gignac goal.

 2020 ACCOMPLISHMENTS

-MLS Records
+MLS Records:

-- First club in MLS history with consecutive Golden Boot Winners ((Carlos Vela (2019), Diego Rossi (2020))
+- First club in MLS history with consecutive Golden Boot Winners (Carlos Vela 2019, Diego Rossi 2020)

-- Third youngest player ever to appear in an MLS match (Erik Dueñas (15 years, 362 days) - 10/14/20 LAFC at Vancouver Whitecaps)
+- Third youngest player ever to appear in an MLS match (Erik Dueñas, 15 years, 362 days; Oct.
+14, 2020, at Vancouver)

-Major MLS Honors
+Major MLS Honors:

 - 2020 Golden Boot: Diego Rossi